-Over 600 million records with personal information were impacted by more than 3,000 data breaches in the US in the last eight years.
+Hundreds of millions of records with personal information were impacted by the thousands of data breaches in the US in the last several years.
 And those are just the breaches that have been reported.

 How do they happen?
 Many are the result of much publicized hacking attacks against the computer systems of stores, banks, even state tax records.
 If personal information is stored in a computer system, somebody will go after it.
 Other records are exposed through lost or stolen laptops containing data files, too few of which have encrypted data.

 But the “how” and the apologies that come after a breach mean little as we worry that our data might be in the hands of criminals.

 Chances are unfortunately high that the records of our senior loved ones have been exposed as part of one or even more of those breaches.
 Hopefully nothing has happened – identity theft, credit card charges, etc – as a result.
 Still, it pays to be ready just in case.

 Being on the Lookout for Misuse of Personal Data